 Along with a variety of animals, birds here are a treat for birding enthusiasts.
 For those who like snakes, there is a reptile house.
-It is a lovely little nature trail bang in the middle of a big city like Trivandrum.
+It is a lovely little nature trail bang in the middle of a big city.

 Visiting Hours:10:00 AM. to 4:45 PM, Wednesday 1:00 PM to 4:45 PM, Monday closed.
 Make sure you enter 60 to 90 minutes prior to closure hours to be able to visit the expansive zoo.
-Nominal entry fee is charged.
+A nominal entry fee is charged.
 Photography allowed, camera charges applicable.

 Kanakakkunu literally means Golden Hill Palace.
 Built during the reign of Travancore king Sree Moolam Thirunal Maharaja, this was originally meant to be a guest house surrounded by lush nature on all sides surrounding the hills.
 It still remains an example of Kerala architecture and lifestyle.

-It is a charming building in red with white pillars, and giant sloping roofs.
-These days it is a popular venue for cultural events in Trivandrum.
+It is a charming building in red with white pillars and giant sloping roofs.
+These days it is a popular venue for cultural events in the city.
 Check out the events calendar of Suryakanthi and Nishagandhi auditoriums located here for cultural programs.

 Beaches in and around Trivandrum

 Located almost at the southern tip of mainland India, beaches cannot be far from this coastal city.
-Some of the popular beaches in Trivandrum are:
+Some of the popular beaches here are:

-Kovalam beach had been popular with the westerners since the days of Travancore kings.
+Kovalam Beach had been popular with the Westerners since the days of the Travancore kings.
 However, not many know that it was also inhabited by the Hippies during the Hippie Trail era.
-It used to be a stop on way to Sri Lanka.
+It used to be a stop on the way to Sri Lanka.
 You can feel the Hippie vibe if you stay on the beach.

-Shankumugham beach is located on the western side of the city of Trivandrum.
+Shankumugham Beach is located on the western side of the city.
 This beach is important as Sri Padmanabhaswamy – the presiding deity of the city comes here in a procession led by the Travancore king and the royal family.
 It is also the beach where Ganpati Visarjan is done after Ganesh Chaturthi and where Bali Tarpan is done in Kartik Maas.

 Veli Tourist Village is a popular point of interest for tourists.

-Padmanabhapuram Palace is the largest wooden structure located in Padmanabhapuram, about 60 km from Trivandrum.
+Padmanabhapuram Palace is the largest wooden structure located in Padmanabhapuram, about 60 km from the state capital.
 The original palace is more than 400 years old.
-Though the current structure was built in mid 18th CE during the reign of Martanda Varma.
-This then was the capital of Travancore.
-Before it was moved to Trivandrum towards the end of 18th CE.
+Though the current structure was built in the mid-18th CE during the reign of Martanda Varma.
+This place then was the capital of the Travancore Kingdom.
+Before it was moved to Thiruvananthapuram towards the end of 18th CE.

 Read our detailed post – Padmanabhapuram Palace, Fort & Town

 Ponmudi literally means golden.
-You have to visit these hills at the fag end of western ghats to see what it really means.
-The hairpin bends lead you to the top of Ponmudi hills where you see layers of hills all around you.
+You have to visit these hills that are at the fag end of the western ghats to see what it really means.
+The hairpin bends on the roads lead you to the top of Ponmudi hills.
+There you see layers of hills all around you.
 It is difficult to imagine that you are so close to the sea.

 Read more – Ponmudi Hills in the Western Ghats

-We saw some interesting displays here apart from old coins are like old weights, weighing scales, musical instruments and of course the exquisite wood carved pieces.
+We saw some interesting displays here apart from old coins like old weights, weighing scales, musical instruments, and of course the exquisite wood-carved pieces.